amirweiss15/academic-kickstart/content/home/talks.md

 <DIV align="justify">
 •	**Weiss, A., “Statistically Enhanced Array Processing: Exploiting Low-Dimensional Structures and “Hidden” Second-Order Statistics”**

-* Invited talk (virtual) for the Acoustic Signal Processing and Systems Branch, US Naval Research Laboratory, USA, May 2021.
+* Invited talk (virtual) for the Acoustic Signal Processing and Systems Branch, US Naval Research Laboratory, Washington, D.C., USA, May 2021.

 •	**Weiss, A., “The Gaussian Maximum Likelihood Approach for Independent Component and Vector Analysis”**